About this listing

 Caroline is there to help you, I'm sorry I cannot be there but you'll be in good hands!

-The main airport is San Jose (SJO) it’s 3 ½ hours drive from Uvita, an easy drive.
+The main airport is San Jose (SJO) it’s 3 ½ hours easy drive from Uvita.
 The only congested and confusing area is by the airport.
 Download waze application on your smart phone or use a GPS and it’s a breeze to get down.
 Alamo rents GPSs for $10/day, you can just rent it for one day and drop it off next day in the Uvita office at National but with a smart phone you'll be all set.

 We don’t recommend driving at night in Costa Rica, even though roads have improved tremendously, there are no sidewalks and people walk by the road and it’s hard to see them.

 SIM card purchase: You can purchase a sim card for around $4 (around 2000 colones) by the luggage claim in the airport, no charge for the sim card and it might suffice you for 2 weeks or so for checking emails and light searching.
 It’s easy to spot the Kolbi sign or you can get it in the official Kolbi offices, you just need a passport.
 Sim card is technically free as you can use all of the funds with calls.
 Cellphone signals have greatly improved in the country, there are some spots between Domincal and Uvita that don't have reception but Uvita has good signal.